 Crucifixes, pictures of any person of the Holy Trinity, and images of the Virgin were to be removed and destroyed.
 All tapers, candlesticks, and basons were to be removed from the Communion Table.
 ‘All corporal bowing at the name [of Jesus] or towards the east-end of any church, chapel, or chancel be henceforth forborne.’

 The Destruction of Human Images & Hymn Books

-Some radicals interpreted these laws as banning any human image from churches.
+Some radicals interpreted these new laws as banning any human image from churches.
 They were seen as profane, in line with Deuteronomy 4:16, ‘Lest ye corrupt yourselves, and make you a graven image, the similitude of any figure, the likeness of male or female.’
-As a result, many human images in stained glass were smashed.
+As a result, many human images in stained glass, as well as statues, were smashed.

 Finally, it is worth understanding radical thinking on the singing of hymns.
 Much of this was based on Calvinist thinking.
 This promoted the singing of Psalms as the words of God set down in the Bible.
 However, the words of man were not fit to be heard in the house of God.
 This included the banning of tradition medieval Gregorian chants and Elizabethan choral arias.
 Zwingli went further in rejecting all music in worship.
 Hymn books and organs were, therefore, cast out.